willwade/KeyGuideMaker/README.md

     /KeyGuideMaker.py -t iPad -d "TouchChat-80,iPadHomeButton,iPadSuckers" -f TouchChatKeyGuide

 For a list of ready available components to add to your keyguide look at the [templates directory](templates/).

-##Credits##

-Simon Judge and Will Wade wrote this with some testing and support from Marie.